Deutsche Börse Photography Foundation Prize 2017

-Works by the four shortlisted photographers will be exhibited at The Photographers’ Gallery from 3 March until 11 June 2017 and subsequently presented at the Museum für Moderne Kunst in Frankfurt from 29 June until 17 September 2017.
+Works by the four shortlisted photographers will be exhibited at The Photographers’ Gallery from 3 March to 11 June 2017 and subsequently presented at the Museum für Moderne Kunst in Frankfurt from 29 June to 17 September 2017.

-The winner will be announced at a special award ceremony during the exhibition run at The Photographers' Gallery in London.
+The winner will be announced at a special award ceremony on 18 May 2017 at The Photographers' Gallery in London.